teaprof/boost-asio-example/README.md

 ### How boost::asio works

-Asynchonous calls are implemented in `boost::asio::io_context` object containing the information about current progress of each of the asynchronous operations commited to this object.
+Asynchonous calls are implemented in `boost::asio::io_context` object which contains information about current progress of each of the asynchronous operations commited to this object.
 Main program should call `io_context.poll()` (or any similar function) to proceed in such operations.
-When some asynchronous operation have been finished, `io_context.poll` executes call-back functions provided by the user for this operation.
+When some asynchronous operation have been finished, `io_context.poll` invokes call-back functions provided by the user for this operation.
 These functions consume recently accepted data and/or initiate next asynchronous operation.

-When the communication object (see above) is destroyed but the connection is not closed gracefully, the call to `io_context.poll` can invoke the callback function that is member of the this deleted object.
-In simple programs (like examples in the documentation for `boost::asio`) it is very easy to guarantee that `io_context::poll` will not be called after the object have been destroyed.
+When the communication object (see above) is destroyed but the connection is not closed gracefully, calling to `io_context.poll` can invoke the callback function that is a member of that deleted object.
+In simple programs (like examples in the documentation for `boost::asio`) it is very easy to ensure that `io_context::poll` will not be called after that object is destroyed.

-In more complex applications, one `io_context` object can serve more than one connections.
-In this case, `io_context::poll` may be invoked to serve one connection object, while another object is already destroyed.
+In more complex applications, one `io_context` object can serve more than one connection.
+In this case, `io_context::poll` may be invoked to serve one connection object, while another object has already been destroyed.

 There are two solutions of this problem:
-1. stop asynchronous operations with deleted connection objects (boost::asio provides cancellation slots, or you can call [cancel function](https://www.boost.org/doc/libs/1_83_0/doc/html/boost_asio/reference/basic_stream_socket/cancel/overload2.html)
+1. selectively stop all asynchronous operations for destroyed connection objects (boost::asio provides cancellation slots, or you can call [cancel function](https://www.boost.org/doc/libs/1_83_0/doc/html/boost_asio/reference/basic_stream_socket/cancel/overload2.html)
 (but it has some issues with portatibility).
-2. Each callback function should check if corresponding connection object is still alive (in simple case, if the message buffer is not deleted yet).
+2. each callback function should check if the corresponding connection object is still alive (in simple case, if the message buffer is not deleted yet).

 This example follows the second approach.